DarrylBayliss/Simon-Says-Android/README.md

 3. Using Device Explorer, import the Gemma model onto your device in the path specified in `AppModule.kt`

 4. Run the app.

+# Other Apps

+Enjoyed this app?
+Check out the [iOS](https://github.com/DarrylBayliss/Simon-Says-iOS) version. 🤖